ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Pagination

-Pagination is a common requirement in GraphQL APIs, and Hot Chocolate 14 makes it easier than ever to implement, no matter if you are building layered applications or using `DbContext` right in your resolver.
+Pagination is a common requirement in GraphQL APIs, and Hot Chocolate 14 makes it easier than ever to implement, no matter if you are building layered applications or using `DbContext` right in your resolvers.

 For layered application patterns like DDD, CQRS, or Clean Architecture, we have built a brand new paging API that is completely separate from the Hot Chocolate GraphQL core.
-When building layered applications, pagination should be a business concern and handled in your repository or services layer.
+When building layered applications, pagination should be a business concern and be handled in your repository or services layer.
 Doing so brings some unique concerns, like how the abstraction of a page looks.
-For this, we have introduced a couple of new primitives like `Page<T>`, `PagingArguments`, and others that allow you to build your own paging API that fits your needs and interfaces well with GraphQL.
+For this, we have introduced a couple of new primitives like `Page<T>`, `PagingArguments`, and others that allow you to build your own paging API that fits your needs and interfaces well with GraphQL and REST.

 We have also implemented keyset pagination for Entity Framework Core, which you can use in your infrastructure layer.
 The Entity Framework team is planning to have, at some point, a paging API for keyset pagination natively integrated into EF Core ([Holistic end-to-end pagination feature](https://github.com/dotnet/efcore/issues/33160)).
 Until then, you can use our API to get the best performance out of your EF Core queries when using pagination.